Utah Administrative Code

 (1) An Intentional Program Violation (IPV) occurs when a person, either personally or through a representative, intentionally, knowingly, or recklessly (as those terms are defined in Utah Code Ann.
 Section 76-2-103 and as shown by clear and convincing evidence) violates a program rule, or helps another person violate a program rule, in an attempt to obtain, maintain, increase, or prevent the decrease or termination of public assistance payment(s) from any of the programs listed in R986-100-102.
 Acts which may constitute an IPV include but are not limited to:

 (a) making false or misleading statements;

 (b) misrepresenting, concealing, or withholding facts or information;

 (d) taking, using or accepting a public assistance payment the person knew they were not eligible to receive or not reporting the receipt of a public assistance payment the person knew they were not eligible to receive;

 (e) not reporting a material change as required by and in accordance with these rules;

 (f) committing an act intended to mislead, misrepresent, conceal or withhold facts or propound a falsity;

-(g) accessing TANF public assistance funds through an electronic benefit transfer, including through an automated teller machine or point-of-sale device, in an establishment in the state that;
+(g) accessing TANF financial assistance benefits through an electronic benefit transfer, including through an automated teller machine or point-of-sale device, in an establishment in the state that:

 (i) exclusively or primarily sells intoxicating liquor,